Mike Pejic: Stoke City

 Pejic was born in Chesterton in Newcastle-under-Lyme on Wednesday, 25 January 1950, and supported Stoke City from an early age.
 His father, a Serbian immigrant miner from Yugoslavia, took him to watch the matches at the Victoria Ground.
-In his teenage years Pejic was playing for Newcastle-under-Lyme schools as a left-winger and signed professional forms with Stoke in 1967, where manager Tony Waddington took the decision to convert him into a left-back.
+In his teenage years Pejic was playing for Newcastle-under-Lyme schools as a left-winger and signed professional forms with Stoke in 1967, where manager Tony Waddington decided to convert him into a left-back.
 After two years in the reserves he made his debut against West Ham United at Upton Park, helping Stoke keep a clean sheet against World Cup winner Geoff Hurst.
-He took over from the disappointing Alex Elder and established himself in the first team.
+He took over from the disappointing Alex Elder and established himself in the first-team.
 Pejic was a strong athlete with a sweet left foot and was compactly built at 5 ft 7in.
 Pejic was a 'hard player' and was a strong tackler who enjoyed letting his opposing winger know he was around with a scything tackle.
-He was a fitness fanatic who, unlike many of his Stoke teammates had another job outside of football, as he kept a farm near Leek.
+He was a fitness fanatic who, unlike many of his Stoke teammates, had another job outside of football, as he kept a farm near Leek.

 He became a regular in the Stoke squad in 1969–70 and the early seasons in the 1970s.
 Stoke enjoyed a successful period, reaching the semi-final of the FA Cup twice and winning their first major trophy – the League Cup – in 1972.
 He played the whole ninety minutes of the final, as the "Potters" beat Chelsea 2–1 at Wembley thanks to goals from Terry Conroy and George Eastham.
 During two seasons, 1970–71 and 1971–72, Pejic played in over 100 senior matches.
-He earned a call up to the England national side in 1974, playing in four matches, but lost his place to Liverpool's Alec Lindsay.
-During his time at Stoke Pejic was prone to being sent-off and was once suspended for five matches by the FA.
+He earned a call-up to the England national side in 1974, playing in four matches, but lost his place to Liverpool's Alec Lindsay.
+During his time at Stoke Pejic was prone to being sent off and was once suspended for five matches by the FA.
 He broke his leg in February 1975, and injuries to three other key players caused Stoke's bid for the First Division title in 1974–75 to fall away to a fifth-place finish.
 In January 1976, the Butler Street stand roof at the Victoria Ground collapsed after a powerful storm gripped the area.
-To cover the costs the club had to sell their most valuable players and Pejic joined Everton for £135,000.
+The club had to sell their most valuable players to cover the costs, and Pejic joined Everton for £135,000.

 Everton

 Under the stewardship of Gordon Lee, the "Toffees" finished in ninth place in 1976–77.
-They also reached the League Cup Final, but lost to Aston Villa at Old Trafford without Pejic in the team.
-He did though play 46 games in the 1977–78 season, as Everton finished third in the league.
-At Goodison Park, Pejic again suffered a broken leg this time against Leeds United in December 1978, and was limited to 26 appearances in the 1978–79 season.
+They also reached the League Cup final but lost to Aston Villa at Old Trafford without Pejic in the team.
+He played 46 games in the 1977–78 season, as Everton finished third in the league.
+At Goodison Park, Pejic again suffered a broken leg, this time against Leeds United in December 1978 and was limited to 26 appearances in the 1978–79 season.